stevecrozz/woodpecker-terraform-aws/README.md

    terraform apply
    ```

-3. **Get the URL:**
+3. **Get the URL and update GitHub OAuth:**
    ```bash
    terraform output woodpecker_url
    ```

-4. **Update GitHub OAuth callback:**
-   - Update your GitHub OAuth App's callback URL with the ALB DNS or your custom domain
+   Update your GitHub OAuth App's callback URL to `<woodpecker_url>/authorize`

+4. **Create API token for autoscaler:**
+   - Log into Woodpecker at the URL from step 3
+   - Go to User Settings → Personal Access Tokens
+   - Create a token and add it to `terraform.tfvars` as `woodpecker_api_token`
+   - Run `terraform apply` again to update the autoscaler

 ## Configuration